bailey27/cppcryptfs/README.md

 Using more than one thread for each filesystem may result in improved performance.

 The default number of per-filesystem threads is still 1.
-Using 0 will cause Dokany to choose an appropriate number of threads.
+Using "Dokany default" will cause Dokany to choose an appropriate number of threads.
+It currently uses five threads.

 **I/O buffer size (KB):**